Here is an interesting question... Why do most people try to learn Excel VBA?

 — Having access to the programming secrets and little-known techniques used by the top VBA coders.

-The Excel VBA Handbook is the only available course that teaches you how to build VBA applications from scratch.
+The Excel VBA Handbook is available course that teaches you how to build VBA applications from scratch.
 It will teach you to build any VBA application by taking you step-by-step through the creation of ten full VBA applications.

 Unlike your typical VBA course, it will teach you practical and useful VBA code that you can use immediately.
 It will show you proven principles and little-known techniques that professionals developers use to create their own applications.
 It provides explanations in clear English that anyone can follow.